jcu-eresearch/literate-metadata/mcp2/mcp2.md

-((work in progress: go through these "important" items and check each one is properly described.))
+((TODO work in progress: go through these "important" items and check each one is properly described.))

 **Required fields listed in AODN cookbook http://help.aodn.org.au/help/?q=node/96 ):**

-- mcp:dataParameters
+(all done)

 **Other important fields**